 Sadly today’s UK housing market is no longer aimed at first-time buyers (which is a crying shame by the way as the generations of the future are being massively handicapped from being able to afford their own home, which is something the UK has always been particularly passionate about), however the rising cost of housing in the UK has attracted investors to it like bees to a honey pot.

-Will BREXIT in 2019 change things?
+Will BREXIT change things?
 Who knows – let’s hope so.

 One option is to create a mini-apartment in your garage so you can all get a little more breathing space around each other.